WeirdTreeThing/chromebook-linux-audio/README.md

 2. Fedora 38
 3. PopOS
 4. Debian 12
-5. Ubuntu 23.10 (Please do not use LTS)
-6. Linux Mint
+5. Linux Mint
-7. OpenSUSE
+6. OpenSUSE
-8. Void Linux
+7. Void Linux

+# Ubuntu
+Do not use ubuntu, it is not supported.

 # Other Distros
 Other distros will likely work but will require you to manually install packages.